Show All Answers

 Missoula Fire Department Records Request

 The cemetery offers annual paid flower bed or box options.
 To order this service please contact the cemetery office 406-552-6070.
-Grounds Regulations
+All our decoration and flower rules can be found at Grounds Regulations

 Theft is a crime.
-The cemetery is not responsible for lost, stolen, or illegal items removed from graves.
-Please see
+The cemetery is not responsible for vandalized, stolen, or damaged items.
+Please see grounds regulations.

 When the cemetery was established in 1884 burial records were very simplistic.
 A ledger entry was made for each interment.
 Entry included the decedent's name, date of death, grave location, and date of interment.
 No other information is available for these records.